Understanding the Holy Spirit and His Work

 In fact, the message is about God pouring out His Spirit on all flesh.
 In the context of Acts 2:17, the word used for flesh is sarx and it denotes all of humanity (the outpouring of the Spirit upon all flesh, everyone who belongs to the restored community).
 It is all about the empowerment of the people of God to live lives of discipleship and serve His purpose with the power of the Holy Spirit.
 What was the result of the outpouring of the Holy Spirit in the lives and ministries of the disciples of Jesus on the day of Pentecost?

 The apostles witnessed to others by demonstrating the power of the Holy Spirit that worked in them.
-The Holy Spirit filled them with boldness in the midst of persecution and, as a result of the empowerment, their testimony was demonstrated with power (Acts 4:30-37).
+Did you know the Holy Spirit filled them with boldness in the midst of persecution and their testimony was demonstrated with power (Acts 4:30-37).
 Like the early Church, we all need the same power that the Holy Spirit gave the apostles in order to have boldness in our ministry.
 The Holy Spirit united their hearts together to share a common purpose and possessions; the believers were unselfish and were willing to share all they had.

 As they continued to teach and proclaim the word of God with the power of the Holy Spirit, the number of disciples multiplied greatly.
 In Acts 1, there were 120; in Acts 2, their number grew to 3120; in Acts 4, to 5000.
 When persecution broke out in Jerusalem, Philip the evangelist took the Gospel to Samaria.
 The Samaritans listened to him, saw miracles (including healing and casting out of evil Spirits), had great joy, believed his message, and were baptized in the name of Jesus (Acts 8:6-17).